If you’re 65 or over, you may be able to put the money from the sale of your home into your super without the usual restrictions.

 - It won’t affect your contributions cap as it's not a regular after-tax contribution (nor is it tax-deductible).

-- If your downsizer contribution puts your total super balance over $1.6 million, you generally won’t be able to make non-concessional contributions in future financial years.
+- If your downsizer contribution puts your total super balance over your personal transfer balance cap (between $1.6 million and $1.7 million), you generally won’t be able to make non-concessional contributions in future financial years.

-- It will count towards the transfer balance cap if you use your super to open a pension account.
+- It will count towards your personal transfer balance cap if you use your super to open a pension account.

 How to make a downsizer contribution

 - Make a cheque payable to UniSuper Limited and write your UniSuper member number on the reverse side.

 You can generally make a downsizer contribution if you: